|

 they'd experience as ticket prices for the main show were out of the range

-before culminating in a 10 minute psychedelic version of 'Magic Dance'.
+before culminating in a extended psychedelic version of 'Magic Dance'.

 The